iTwin/itwinjs-core/docs/learning/ECSqlReference/InstanceQuery.md

 | --------------- | --------- | -------------------------------------- | -------------------------- | ---------------------------- | ---------------------------- | ------ | ---------- | ------ | --------------- | --------------- |
 | `0x8000000014c` | `0x710`   | `{Id:0x80000000003,RelECClassId:0x51}` | `2020-09-13T21:03:39.281Z` | `{Id:0x1,RelECClassId:0x59}` | `{Id:0x1,RelECClassId:0x5b}` | `NULL` | `Computer` | `NULL` | `NULL`          | `NULL`          |

-While following return all properties of respective derived class of `BisCore.Element`
+While the following will return all properties of respective derived class of `BisCore.Element`

 ```sql
     SELECT $ FROM [BisCore].[Element] WHERE ECInstanceId = 0xc000000014c
 ```

-above return one column and it contain serialized json instance with all properties
+the above returns one column containing a serialized json instance with all properties

 ```json
 {